pusher/k8s-spot-rescheduler/README.md

 * Add Prometheus metrics for number of pods on worker nodes and number of pods rescheduled (plus anything else that might be useful)
 * Make on-demand and spot instance labels into flags
 * Refactor 'worker' to 'onDemand' increase abstraction from Pusher systems
-* Look into more mature rescheduling, do we have to 'delete' the Pod?
-Could try rolling update or blue/green deploys (increase replicas by 1, wait, decrease replicas by 1?)
 * Add spacial limits - Don't consider spot instances with less than X% spare resource?
 Don't consider worker instances with less than X% requested?
 (Might be cleaned up by autoscaler anyway?)
-* Fix `waitForReschedule` method.
-Doesn't actually work at present, needs to look for new Pod in ReplicaSet.
 * Ensure we don't take any action while Pods are Unschedulable - We should let the system stabilise before we start moving things around